 - 6.31 In order to help select the most appropriate applicants a number of different selection techniques may be deployed.
-In all cases, there should be an interview and this can be complemented by a carousel format such as; assessments, numeracy and/or literacy tests, a lesson observation and/or case study/presentation, student panel/staff panel, tour etc. It is good practice to involve students in the recruitment and selection process in some way, so that applicants' interaction with them can be observed (although under no circumstances should an applicant be left unsupervised with students of any age during the recruitment process).
-If appropriate, the final decision may be reached via a second interview. - 6.32 It is important to prepare thoroughly prior to beginning the selection process, and the interview content is a key part of this.
+In all cases, there should be an interview and this can be complemented by a carousel format such as; assessments, numeracy and/or literacy tests, a lesson observation and/or case study/presentation, student panel/staff panel, tour etc. For school based teaching roles, it is good practice to involve students in the recruitment and selection process in some way, so that applicants' interaction with them can be observed (although under no circumstances should an applicant be left unsupervised with students of any age during the recruitment process).
+If appropriate, the final decision may be reached via a second interview. - 6.32 Where appropriate, select work based assessments, exercises or personality profiling to further assess an applicant's suitably for the role.
+Please contact the HR department in the first instance to ensure suitability. - 6.33 It is important to prepare thoroughly prior to beginning the selection process, and the interview content is a key part of this.
 It is important to identify who should be involved in the selection process, assigning responsibility and setting aside sufficient time for the work needed at each stage.
 This ensures all elements of recruitment safeguards are not rushed or overlooked.